This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 The muscle fibers go in one direction.
 Slice the meat in the opposite direction.
 In the picture below, the muscle fibers ran left to right, so we cut the meat the other way.

-To grill London Broil, discard the marinade and place meat on an oiled grate.
-Cook for 14 – 20 minutes using the temperature guidelines and cutting techniques described above.
+To grill London Broil, discard the marinade and place the meat on an oiled grate.
+Cook for 14 - 20 minutes using the temperature guidelines and cutting techniques described above.

 Seal the bag, removing as much excess air as possible.
 Label and place in the freezer for up to 2 months.